About Me

 From there, I went to Seed Media Group, where I was part of a small team looking into the development of new technology tools for scientists – during that time, our group partnered with several members of the ScienceBlogs community to launch the highly successful ResearchBlogging aggregator, which collects thoughtful discussions of peer-reviewed research from throughout the science blogosphere.
 But I missed writing – and more importantly, I missed traveling… something I used to do a lot more often.

-So I gave my notice, and went on a six week expedition through Argentina and Chile, where I rented a pick-up truck and took a 5000-kilometer solo drive to Tierra del Fuego and back, while blogging sporadically about the whole thing.
-With that out of my system for the time being, I came back to the US, set up shop in Philadelphia, and have been working as a freelance writer and editor ever since.
-I still focus on science mostly, but like I said – I like other stuff too much.
-So welcome to my website!
-I try to update it when I can, and I’ve made many good faith efforts to blog (really, I didn’t slip into a coma some time back in early 2017!), but… you know how it is.
+So I gave my notice, and went on a six week expedition through Argentina and Chile, where I rented a pick-up truck and took a 5,000-kilometer solo drive to Tierra del Fuego and back, while blogging sporadically about the whole thing.
+With that out of my system for the time being, I came back to the US, set up shop in Philadelphia, and have been happily working as a freelance writer and editor ever since, albeit with occasional bouts of wanderlust occasionally breaking out and needing to be satisfied.